t-mart/wap/docs/commands.rst

    Options:
    --help  Show this message and exit.

 This command is interactive, and will ask you some questions about your project.

-If you
+Don't worry too much about your answers -- you can always change things in your :ref:`configuration <configuration>`.

-plan on uploading to CurseForge, make sure you have project page open as reference.
+If you plan on uploading to CurseForge, make sure you have project page open as reference.
 ``wap`` will ask you questions that you should answer from data on that page.
 Or, `create a new project`_.